-It is vitally important to understand that one with three major moving violations within ten years in Indiana is also subject to classification of what is called a “Habitual Traffic Violator” with the Indiana Bureau of Motor Vehicles.
+It is vitally important to understand that one with three major moving violations within ten years in this state is also subject to classification of what is called a “Habitual Traffic Violator” with the Bureau of Motor Vehicles.
 If one has been determined to be a Habitual Traffic Violator the licensed driver would face a mandatory ten year license suspension separate to that impose by the court.
 This is significant, for on far too many occasions clients have come to us from other attorneys who did not realize a potential HTV classification was looming upon the client’s third courtroom conviction.
-As a result, a dui defendant must realize that although a court can only impose a license suspension for up to 2 years, the Indiana Bureau of Motor Vehicles’s determination of one as a Habitual Traffic Violator will cause an additional ten year potential license suspension separate from the court.
+As a result, a dui defendant must realize that although a court can only impose a license suspension for up to 2 years, the Bureau of Motor Vehicles’s determination of one as a Habitual Traffic Violator will cause an additional ten year potential license suspension separate from the court.

 As always, it is best to contact me for free at anytime as each case and potential sentencing options are different depending on a variety of unique fact patterns.

 Where a dui prosecution cannot be dismissed without the risk of trial, a well informed client may wish to take advantage of a negotiated agreement with favorable terms negotiated between an owi lawyer and prosecutor.
 Often courtrooms within a county will have different policies in regard to sentencing based upon the views of what types of agreements a judge will accept.